software-tools-books/js4ds/_en/dataman.md

 CSV is good for tabular data,
 but a lot of data doesn't neatly fit into rows and columns.
-A format for hierarhical data that is popular with many programmers is [JSON](../gloss/#g:json), which stands for JavaScript Object Notation.
+A format for hierarchical data that is popular with many programmers is [JSON](../gloss/#g:json), which stands for JavaScript Object Notation.
 It supports a subset of the syntax for values, arrays, and objects in JavaScript, so that (for example)